Ratios of partition functions for the log-gamma polymer: Introduction

-{\sl Organization of the paper.} The paper is essentially self-contained.
-One exception is that in Section \ref{sec:buse} we cite variational formulas for the free energy from \cite{rass-sepp-p2p, rass-sepp-yilm}.
-Here is an outline of the paper.

-Section \ref{sec:cif}.
-Introduction of the polymer RWRE in a general context as the positive temperature counterpart of the competition interface of last-passage percolation.
+The paper is essentially self-contained.
+One exception is that in Section~\ref{secbuse} we cite variational formulas for the free energy from \mbox{\cite{rass-sepp-p2p,rass-sepp-yilm}}.
+Here is an outline of the paper: \begin{longlist}[Section~9.] \item[Section~\ref{seccif}.]
+Introduction of the polymer RWRE in a general context as the positive temperature counterpart of the competition interface of last-passage \mbox{percolation}.

-Section \ref{sec:lg}.
+\item[Section~\ref{seclg}.]
 Introduction of the log-gamma polymer.
 The shift-invariant log-gamma polymer is formalized in the definition of a gamma system of weights.

-Section \ref{sec:ratio}.
+\item[Section~\ref{secratio}.]
 Limits of ratios of point-to-point partition functions for the log-gamma polymer.

-Section \ref{sec:buse}.
+\item[Section~\ref{secbuse}.]
 Busemann functions are constructed from limits of ratios of point-to-point partition functions and used to solve a variational formula for the limiting free energy.
 Duality between tilt and velocity.

-Section \ref{sec:p2l}.
+\item[Section~\ref{secp2l}.]
 Limits of ratios of tilted point-to-line partition functions for the log-gamma polymer.
 Duality between tilt and velocity appears again.

-Section \ref{Q-sec}.
+\item[Section~\ref{Q-sec}.]
 Limits of ratios of partition functions yield convergence of polymer measures to the polymer RWRE.
 The limit RWRE has fluctuations of size $n^{2/3}$ under the averaged measure.

-Section \ref{sec:rwre}.
+\item[Section~\ref{secrwre}.]
 A stationary, ergodic distribution for the log-gamma polymer RWRE.

-Section \ref{sec:app}.
-Several auxiliary results, including a large deviation bound for the log-gamma polymer and a general ergodic theorem for correctors.
+\item[Section~\ref{secapp}.]
+Several auxiliary results, including a large deviation bound for the log-gamma polymer and a general ergodic theorem for cocycles. \end{longlist}